top of page

 Strategic Planning

-We help governments establish the frameworks needed for safe, transparent, accountable AI—aligned with Canada’s Responsible AI and public-interest guidelines.
+Helping governments establish the frameworks needed for safe, transparent, and accountable AI aligned with Canada’s Responsible AI and public-interest guidelines.

 Infrastructure